Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 - Annual return: File within 30 days of your AGM

-- AGM: Hold within 6 months of financial year end (for non-exempt companies)
+- AGM: Hold within 6 months of financial year end

 - Company secretary: Appoint within 6 months of incorporation; must be a Singapore resident

-- Statutory registers: Keep registers of directors, members, and charges
+- Statutory registers: Directors, members, charges

 5. CPF — Central Provident Fund